Just 3 reasons:

 Yes, 'Public' version is free.
-On the other hand if you want private deployment, so that tool can run with in your corporate network, you can purchase our 'Enterprise' version.
+On the other hand if you want private deployment, so that tool can run with in your corporate network, you can purchase our 'Pro' version.
 For more details check out our pricing

 Great, the tool is free.
 But can you clarify the licensing when it comes to reusing the reports and their graphics?
 Is it ok to use them in a blog post?
 Or a company report?

 Yes, you are welcome to use the graphics and other metrics provided by the GCEasy tool in your blog post or company report by specifying accreditation "Generated by gceasy.io" at the bottom of the graphics.

 I am seeing great graphs and details, but still I am not able to solve memory problem.
 What should I do?

 You can always reach us for help: email@example.com.
 We guarantee to get to root cause of any scalability, performance, availability problems with in 24 hours.
 We have solved hundreds of performance problems over the years.
 We are only engineers.
 There is no sales, no marketing, no overhead, so we are highly cost effective.